Subjects and Curriculum | Epsom College

 At the end of Year 11, pupils sit exams to assess listening comprehension, reading comprehension, writing and speaking.

-To stretch the most able, the top sets in French will sit the DELF B1 in March of Year 11.
+To stretch the most able, the top sets in French have the opportunity to sit the DELF B1 in March of Year 11.
 German and Spanish students can do likewise, on request.

 A-levels